pytorch-labs/gpt-fast/README.md

 ```

 ## Benchmarks
-Benchmarks run on an A100-80GB, power limited to 330W.
+Benchmarks run on an 8xA100-80GB, power limited to 330W with a hybrid cube mesh topology.
+Note that all benchmarks are run at *batch size=1*, making the reported tokens/s numbers equivalent to "tokens/s/user".
+In addition, they are run with a very small prompt length (just 5 tokens).

 | Model    | Technique | Tokens/Second | Memory Bandwidth (GB/s) |
 | -------- | ------- | ------ | ------ |